-- I On the Home toolbar click Add Plot Group No and choose 1D Plot Group ~. - 2 In the Settings window for 1D Plot Group locate the Data section.
-From the Data set list, choose Study 1/Parametric Solutions 1 (2) (sol2). - 3 Locate and expand the Legend section.
-From the Position list, choose Lower right. - 4 On the 1D Plot Group toolbar click Line Graph \searrow . - 5 From the Selection list, choose Beam line. - 7 Click to expand the Legends section.
+- I On the Home toolbar click Add Plot Group ♠ and choose 1D Plot Group ~. - 2 In the Settings window for 1D Plot Group locate the Data section.
+From the Dataset list, choose Study 1/Parametric Solutions 1 (2) (sol2). - 3 Locate the Legend section.
+From the Position list, choose Lower right. - 4 On the 1D Plot Group toolbar click Line Graph ... - 5 From the Selection list, choose Work Plane 1. - 6 In the Settings window for Line Graph click Replace Expression ↓ in the upper-right corner of the y-Axis Data section.
+From the menu, choose Model>Component 1>Free Molecular Flow>Number density>fmf.ntot-Total number density. - 7 Click to expand the Legends section.
 Select the Show legends check box. - 8 Click to expand the Quality section.
-From the Resolution list, choose No refinement. - 9 Click the Plot button .
+From the Resolution list, choose No refinement.

-The number density increases along the beam path towards the wafer, with strong changes in gradient as the beam passes through different apertures.
+The number density increases along the beam path toward the wafer, with strong changes in gradient as the beam passes through different apertures.
 Note that, in the immediate vicinity of the wafer, the number density is not computed accurately (this is difficult to see from the plot above, but zooming into the plot at the end of the beam makes it more apparent).
 This is a result of numerical issues when computing the number density very close to a source surface within the domain.